John W. Cox Jr.: Congressional term

-During the Republican-led 1991 decennial redistricting, the 16th district added portions of staunchly Republican McHenry County.
+During the Republican-led 1991 decennial redistricting, the 16th was pushed into staunchly Republican McHenry County.
 Donald Manzullo defeated Cox in the newly drawn 16th district.
 At the time of Cox's loss, fellow Illinois Democrat Dan Rostenkowski was laying the groundwork to get Cox a seat on the United States House Committee on Ways and Means.
 Manzullo held the seat until his defeat by fellow Republican Congressman Adam Kinzinger for renomination in the 2012 Republican primary election held on March 20, 2012, after the 2011 decennial redistricting.

+Cox was the only Democrat to represent a significant portion of Rockford in the 20th century.
+A Democrat would not represent Rockford until 2011, when the more Democratic portion of the city was drawn into the Quad Cities-based 17th district.

 Post congressional career

 Following his term, Cox returned to Galena, Illinois where he continued his private law practice.
 Since returning to Galena, Cox he served as City Attorney for the City of Galena, Illinois.
 Cox served as Vice President for External Affairs and General Counsel for Jo-Carroll Energy, Inc. (NFP), an Illinois energy cooperative until he retired.